Home Insurance

 Should I notify my insurance company that I am installing solar panels?

-He also recommends that before even considering the installation, you make sure the frame of your home can support the added weight of solar panels on the roof.
+He also recommends that before even considering the installation, make sure the frame of your home can support the added weight of solar panels on the roof.

 Will solar panels increase my premiums?

 In short, yes.
-Solar panels can cost between $10,000 and $20,000, and they add value to your home.
+Solar panels in Ontario, for example, can cost between $18,750 and $26,250, and they add value to your home.

 “Say someone is increasing their limit of building coverage by 10% because the solar panels increase that cost of rebuilding by 10%,” says Tirschler.
 “You would expect a roughly proportional change in the amount of premium that you're paying as well.”